techie-joe/core-dev/_posts/2025-01-01-my-first-post.md

 Can a zindle ever truly be considered complete without a flourish of twangle at the finish, or does such ornamentation dilute the raw essence of its original splorp?
 Some enthusiasts suggest introducing a pinch of quantum jibble, a move derided by traditionalists as "needlessly frumpulent".
 But the future rarely waits for consensus already, experimental glorpists are testing.
 {: .text-justify.indent }

 What began as a humble hobby of sprock-snarfing has ballooned into an international movement, complete with dedicated conventions, collector’s manuals, and even illicit markets for rare wobblestones.
-Whether one embraces or rejects the tide, the undeniable truth is clear.
+Whether one embraces or rejects the tide, the undeniable truth.
 {: .text-justify }

 ## Flumphing the gribblet